How Do I Handle My ADHD Child Criticizing Me?

 Try It Yourself

 So try that.
-When your kids are criticizing you or complaining about something that you did, just say, okay, thank you.
-If you have to apologize, obviously you apologize and leave it at that.
+When your kids criticize you or complain about something you did, just say, "Okay, thank you."
+If you have to apologize, obviously apologize and leave it at that.
 You don't have to get into more than that.

-In Scaffolding Better Behavior, I teach parents actionable strategies to help not get pulled into the vortex as I mentioned, and also how to help improve behavior at home as well as flexibility.
-So please check out Scaffolding Better Behavior as well as the Behavior Playlist at the ADHD Dude YouTube channel.
+In Capable & Confident and Scaffolding Better Behavior, I teach parents actionable strategies to help them avoid getting pulled into the vortex, as I mentioned, and also how to improve behavior at home and flexibility.
+So, please check out Capable & Confident and Scaffolding Better Behavior for practical strategies you can use today.

 We will never SPAM.